veganpalsusto/palsusto-web-hugo-source/content/authors/limited_/_index.md

   - Limited Edition
 ---

-Conchas - translates to shells - are the most famous Mexican sweet bread rolls.

 This roll is topped with a colourful vanilla sugar shell pattern.

+>Be on the lookout for this special pattern to appear!

 ### Allergen Advice:
 For allergens, including cereals containing gluten, see ingredients in **bold**.